 A former Pittsfield resident, Mrs. Carmen Scanzo Clifford, has collaborated with Nat (King) Cole to write a new song, “Calypso Blues,” which will be on sale here in a few days.
 Mrs. Clifford composed the lyrics, and Cole, the music.
 About a year ago.
 Mrs. Clifford wrote the lyrics for “Nina Nana.” with Cole.

-As Carmen’s movie career hit the skids very early, it was clear she needed an alternative option.
+As Carmen’s movie career hit the skids very early, it was clear she needed an alternative option to stay afloat financially.
 In a bid to stay an active actress despite her lack of success, Carmen switched to TV but sadly we have none of her TV credits on IMDB.
 Could be she used a different name, but no information is given.
 She explained her choice to work on TV to an interviewer:

 CARMEN CLIFFORD … worked on Bob Hope specs screens she reported.
 During a telecast some shows are cut as much as 15 or 20 minutes.
 Some telecasts aren’t cut at all before going on the air.
 It all happens while the viewers are at home watching.
 In addition to working in TV Miss Clifford has worked in all the studios.
 However, she points out that studio work Is not booming like TV.
 “TV is more lucrative at the moment.
 The studios are feeling the recession.
 In addition, many of the musical specs are moving from New York to Hollywood where they can get top names.
 Naturally, this calls for more work,” she says.
 While discussing the current television topics, Miss Clifford says: … on Pay-TV: “Everyone I’ve talked to in Hollywood is in favor of Pay-TV In the event such an innovation is launched, TV would have real money for the big spectaculars.
 With Pay-TV viewers would see high grade, top entertainment.
 I just wonder how much longer the viewing audience will put up with westerns and quiz shows.” … on Videotape: “The swing to video is on in Hollywood.
 By the end of this month and the early part of Sept., I’m sure TV will be taping more and more shows.” … on new shows: “I’m presently working as assistant director to Nick Castle on a Japanese musical which will be presented at the Frontier Hotel, Las Vegas at Christmas. . . .
 Frank Sinatra is planning six specs for the coming season. . , .
 Dean Martin’s six shows will be launched throughout the next year.”
 Look for her. .
 You’ll be seeing a lot of her.